I’ve been married for over 5 years now, so many of the relationships I’ve made in recruitment have lasted much longer!

-When getting to know each other, emails are ok, on the phone is better, in person (or via some sort of video app) is ideal!
+When getting to know each other, emails are ok, on the phone is better, and in person (or via some sort of video app) is ideal!

 Make time for one another

 Both recruiter and client want this relationship to work, so really it’s important to spend time achieving that.
-Recruiters, be diligent in your search if you really understand your client, everything from the job advert you write, each conversation you have with a candidate, will reflect a true version of your client.
+Recruiters, be diligent in your search if you really understand your client, everything from the job advert you write, to each conversation you have with a candidate, will reflect a true version of your client.

-As a recruitment consultant, you should be thorough with your vetting process, offer your clients the best you have, not just the first candidates you come across.
+As a recruitment consultant, you should be thorough with your vetting process, and offer your clients the best you have, not just the first candidates you come across.

 Clients, your recruiter (in most cases) works for free until they’ve placed someone, from offering feedback on CVs, to arranging interviews and then feedback it’s important you make time in your diary for all of these.
 Not only does delaying communication with your recruiter leave a bad taste in their mouth, but candidates will feel like they’re being strung along.

 Setting timeframes early on in the process really does work best for everyone, there are no surprises, everyone knows what’s expected of them, and candidates can be kept interested and informed.